1.Vulnerability Management Overview

 O que é o gerenciamento de vulnerabilidades?

-Vulnerability management is an ongoing program that uses a variety of technologies and tools to identify cyber risks across your entire organization, align them with your operational goals and objectives and then remediate vulnerabilities in a timely manner to secure your network and keep your operations safe.
+Vulnerability management is an ongoing program of technologies and tools to identify cyber risks across your organization, align them with your operational goals and objectives and then prioritize to remediate vulnerabilities in a timely manner to secure your network and keep your operations safe.

-Vulnerability management is not a single tool or resource.
-It’s an ongoing program with people, policies and processes that work together toward common goals to ensure your attack surface and cyber risk are as small as possible.
+Vulnerability management consists of the people, policies and processes that work together toward common goals to ensure your attack surface and cyber risk are as small as possible.

 Fixing vulnerabilities across your entire attack surface is a daunting task.
-The reality is, the volume of assets in most organizations, coupled with more than 200 potential attack vectors, makes it challenging for security teams to patch and remediate them all.
+The reality is, the volume of assets in most organizations, coupled with more than a growing list of hundreds of potential attack vectors, makes it challenging for security teams to patch and remediate them all.

-It’s even more challenging when you consider most organizations don’t have the right tools to gain insight into all of the assets across your entire organization—from traditional IT, to cloud, to mobile, to containers or serverless, to web applications and operational technology (OT) assets.
+It’s even more challenging because most organizations don’t have the right tools to gain insight into all of the assets across the organization — from traditional IT, to cloud, to mobile, to containers or serverless, to web applications and operational technology (OT) assets.

-Add that to the reality of the real world problem that many assets have multiple vulnerabilities and before you know it, your security team is buried under a mountain of vulnerabilities.
+Add that to the reality of the real world problem that many assets have multiple vulnerabilities and other security issues and before you know it, your security team is buried under a mountain of vulnerabilities.

 That’s where vulnerability management comes in.